 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has remained level across the region.
-However, the signal increased at Five Fords (Wrexham), and decreased at Llanasa (Nr Prestatyn) and Queensferry. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal remained level across the region.
+However, the signal decreased at Bala and Queensferry and increased at Llanasa (Nr Prestatyn). - No indicators were triggered during the last reporting period. - There were four samples from Bala and one sample each from Five Fords (Wrexham) and Llanasa (Nr Prestatyn) with a SARS-CoV-2 concentration below the LOD.